-Net pension liability amounts recorded within the College's 2018 financial statements are measured as of June 30, 2017.
-The College's proportion of the respective plans' net pension liability was based on the ratio of the employer contributions made related to the College's employees to the total contributions made by all participating State-group employers for the fiscal year ended June 30, 2017.
+Net pension liability amounts recorded within the College's 2019 and 2018 financial statements are measured as of June 30, 2018 and June 30, 2017, respectively.
+The College's proportion of the respective plans' net pension liability was based on the ratio of the employer contributions made related to the College's employees to the total contributions made by all participating State-group employers for the fiscal years ended June 30, 2018 and June 30, 2017.
 Pension expense is recognized within the functional classifications in the statements of revenues, expenses and changes in net position.